Matthew Taylor (political strategist)

+He was chief executive of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) between 2006 and 2021.
+He has been a panellist on BBC Radio 4's Moral Maze since 2008.

 Background

 Taylor is the only son of the sociologist and broadcaster Laurie Taylor and the historian Jennie Howells.
-He was educated at Emanuel School, the University of Southampton and University of Warwick.
+He was educated at Emanuel School, the University of Southampton and the University of Warwick.
 He has three children.

-While at the University of Southampton, Taylor wrote about Claire Holland's involvement in the 1983 CND badge controversy, which gained national attention.
+While at the University of Southampton, Taylor wrote about Claire Holland's involvement in the 1983 CND badge controversy.